Alcohol in Saudi Arabia

 Alcohol in Saudi Arabia is highly regulated and restricted.

 History

 The sale of alcohol was legal until it was banned by King Ibn Saud in 1952.
 This was done after the murder of British Vice-Consul Cyril Ousman by Prince Mishari.

 After 72 years, the regulation was reversed when it was announced that an alcohol shop will be opened in Diplomatic Quarter, Riyadh.
-However, the store will only be accessible to non-Muslim diplomats who will have to present diplomatic identification to purchase anything through a mobile application.
+However, the store is only accessible to non-Muslim diplomats who would have to present diplomatic identification to purchase anything through a mobile application.
 The decision was made to combat the black market and illegal imports of the liquid.

 Saudi Arabia is scheduled to host the 2034 FIFA World Cup.
 In 2025, Prince Khalid bin Bandar Al Saud stated that alcohol would not be sold during the tournament, including at hotels.

 Law

 Ordinary people who consume alcohol in the kingdom will be fined and jailed, and foreigners will also be deported.
 The only people allowed to purchase Alcohol or other products from the Diplomatic Quarter are Non-Muslim Diplomats working in the Kingdom.
 They won't be allowed to take the alcohol out of Diplomatic Premises.